 Sexual trauma can have life-long effects on the health and wellness of survivors.
 Research reflects that survivors are more likely to suffer from a host of adverse conditions, including: post-traumatic stress disorder (“PTSD”); depression; anxiety; anti-social behavior; addiction; and suicidal ideations.

-Slater Slater Schulman LLP is representing over five thousand individuals who have suffered from sexual abuse as children.
+Slater Slater Schulman LLP is representing over thousands of individuals who have suffered from sexual abuse as children.
 If you or someone you love is a survivor of sexual abuse and wishes to file a claim, please contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling our office at (800) 251-6990.